-Use of any materials published in EHP should be acknowledged (for example, “Reproduced with permission from Environmental Health Perspectives”) and a reference provided for the article from which the material was reproduced.
+EHP is a publication of the U.S. Federal Government, and its content lies in the public domain.
+No permission is required to reuse EHP content.
+However, use of materials published in EHP should be acknowledged (for example, “Reproduced from Environmental Health Perspectives”) and a link provided to the article from which the material was reproduced.

-CEHN October 2014 Article of the Month“Maternal Exposure to Criteria Air Pollutants and Congenital Heart Defects in Offspring: Results from the National Birth Defects Prevention Study” (Environ Health Perspect; DOI:10.1289/ehp.1307289) has been selected by the Children’s Environmental Health Network (CEHN) as its August 2014 Article of the Month.
+CEHN October 2014 Article of the Month“Maternal Exposure to Criteria Air Pollutants and Congenital Heart Defects in Offspring: Results from the National Birth Defects Prevention Study” (Environ Health Perspect; DOI:10.1289/ehp.1307289) has been selected by the Children’s Environmental Health Network (CEHN) as its October 2014 Article of the Month.
 These CEHN summaries discuss the potential policy implications of current children’s environmental health research.

 Sign Up to Receive E-mail Alerts